🎯 MCP Feedback Collector

 - `alert` - Alert information, requires immediate attention

-- `critical` - Critical error, serious issue
+- `critical` - Critical error, serious problem

-- `error` - Error information, functional anomaly
+- `error` - Error information, functional abnormality

-- `warning` - Warning information, potential issue
+- `warning` - Warning information, potential problem

 - `notice` - Notification information, important event

-- `info` - General information, routine operations
+- `info` - General information, routine operation

-- `debug` - Debug information, detailed tracing
+- `debug` - Debug information, detailed tracking

 **Client Control**: